innamoratika/OMICS/projects/jcmell/README.md

 # Greetings and Salutations!

-jcmell is my github name.
+jcmell is my github name. learning omics is my game.

 **Bold**  *Italics*